Updated: 1st October 2023

-But in spite of all the noise about other assets, Provident Funds remain the preferred mode of investments for most Indians.
+But in spite of all the noise about other assets, Provident Funds remain the preferred mode of investment for most Indians.

 PPF (Public Provident Fund) continues to be looked at as a solid product to create a large corpus over time, with the added benefit of tax savings.
 As of now, PPF falls under Exempt-Exempt-Exempt (EEE) tax regime.
 This means that:

 - 1st E – Investment in PPF account up to Rs 1.5 lac per year is eligible for deduction.

 - 2nd E – Interest earned is tax-exempted.

-- 3rd E – Maturity amount is also exempt from tax.
+- 3rd E – The maturity amount is also exempt from tax.

-Though this EEE treatment of PPF might change in near future.
+Though this EEE taxation treatment of PPF might change in the near future.
 We will discuss that later in the post.

 PPF Interest Rate History (Last 33+ years)

-This history of PPF interest rate in last 30 years has been as follows:
+This history of PPF interest rates in the last 30 years has been as follows:

 - PPF Interest Rate 1986 to Jan-2000 – 12.0%